 Return-To-libc

-to create a child process that executes the shell command specified in command using execl
+int system(const char *command);Uses fork to create a child process that executes the shell command specified in command using execl as follows:

 How To: